 ... then you should use IELTS material.
 I'd recommend my own books (naturally), and they can be done via self-study.

 Think English!
 Avoid Chinese speaking, avoid Chinese writing, and avoid Chinese ‘explanations’.
+Some of it is fine, but not too much.
 Start using material written in English, with little Chinese.
 The addition of lots of Chinese just ‘dumbs down’ the learning, and slows your progress.
 If the material is full of Chinese, well ... you know my thoughts..
 My face book and blog are a good start, giving a little bit of ‘IELTS stuff’ each day, perfectly tailored to improving your IELTS score.
 My IELTS books are a great continuation, written totally in English.

 Think about only going to teachers who teach (mostly) in English (whatever their nationality may be).
 At one school where I worked, we had a Chinese-speaking teacher, but that teacher NEVER used Chinese, either inside or outside of the classroom.
 She spoke no Chinese because she had been trained in modern TEFL teaching.
 Those who only use Chinese simply reveal they have no TEFL background at all (or are ignoring it to make easy money).

 The next posts will give the last two guidelines about how to think and act on this issue.

 Check the meaning of the underlined words in the text (also given below).

 - crucial (adj)